logo

 The pilot from Gisborne to Palmerston North via Hastings was A.G.
 Gerrand.
 The plane left Gisborne at 4 am and arrived at Palmerston North at 6.20 am.
 146 covers were carried.

-The following cover was flown on the Hastings to Palmerston North leg of the flight from Gisborne.
-It was then flown on the Palmerston North to New Plymouth leg of the flight to Auckland by R.A.
+This cover was first flown on the Hastings to Palmerston North leg of the flight from Gisborne and then flown on the Palmerston North to New Plymouth leg of the flight to Auckland by R.A.
 Kirkup.

 The cover is postmarked 7 pm on 23 December and is backstamped in New Plymouth at 12.45 pm.
 The flight arrived in Auckland at 1.30 pm.